 - A physical and neurological exam

-- Tests (such as blood tests and brain imaging) to rule out other causes of dementia-like symptoms.
+- Tests (such as blood tests and brain imaging) to rule out other causes of dementia-like symptoms

 People with memory loss or other possible warning signs of dementia may find it hard to recognize they have a problem and may resist following up on their symptoms.
 A good place to start is reaching out to your local Alzheimer’s Association.
-The Alzheimer’s Association can provide a list of Alzheimer’s and dementia specialists in your area, and Alzheimer’s Disease Centers (ADCs) offer diagnosis and treatment services.
+The Alzheimer’s Association can provide a list of Alzheimer’s and dementia specialists in your area and Alzheimer’s Disease Centers (ADCs) that offer diagnosis and treatment services.

-It is very important to seek help as soon as possible to detect an early diagnosis of dementia.
+It is very important to seek help as soon as possible to get an early diagnosis of dementia.
 Although the disease cannot be stopped or reversed, an early diagnosis provides the individual and their family with more time to make plans for the future.
-Seeking help to determine if an individual has dementia will also give the patient with dementia, as well as their family and other possible caregivers:
+Seeking help to determine if an individual has dementia will also give the person with dementia, as well as their family and other possible caregivers: